le-bananafish/website-source/content/about/_index.md

 I am hoping to be a delusional person and start a company which provides some service I have not yet conceived of.

+Oh, I'm going to be unnecessarily blunt because I'm normally very not blunt.

 Thank you, and hopefully I _see_ :eye: you around my site.

 [Resume & Cover Letter](#)